YOUR HOME

 -YOUR DREAM HOME AWAITS-

-John Nyiszter, licensed NJ Realtor® Luxury Agent with New And Modern, a real estate
+John Nyiszter, licensed NJ Realtor® Luxury Agent with New And Modern Group, is a real estate

-professional that’s committed to providing superior service.
-Extremely hardworking and
+professional committed to providing superior service.
+He is an extremely hardworking and

-dedicated local real estate professional, attribute his success and reputation to honesty,
+dedicated local real estate professional who attributes his success and reputation to honesty,

 Why Buying a Vacation Home Beats Renting One This Summer